imsujan276/easy_signature_pad/README.md

-# Signature Pad
+# Flutter Signature Pad

-The signature pad is the flutter plugin that allows users to draw on the canvas and get the signature as Base64 image.
+Flutter Signature Pad is the flutter plugin that allows users to draw on the canvas and get the signature as Base64 image.

 ## Preview
 ![Preview](screenshots/output.gif)